priyanka14092/Docker--Regular-Updates/README.md

 # Docker--Daily-Updates
-Created to update the daily work of docker.
+This repository contains regular updates of docker.